-(a) discharge its obligations under all insurance policies entered into in respect of specified date.

-(b) ensure the orderly resolution of that insurance business of the insurer; or (c) transfer that insurance business to another insurer under section 50 by a 60

-(4) The Prudential Authority, on varying, amending or imposing other licensing conditions, must publish a notice thereof on the official web site.
+- (a) discharge its obligations under all insurance policies entered into in respect of that class or subclass before the variation; - (b) ensure the orderly resolution of that insurance business of the insurer; or - (c) transfer that insurance business to another insurer under section 50 by a specified date. - (4) The Prudential Authority, on varying, amending or imposing other licensing conditions, must publish a notice thereof on the official web site.